hybrid TEAM happiness

 STAGE 1: FORMING

-In the first stage of becoming a virtual team you can expect to feel randomness, ad hoc decision-making and what feels like chaos.
+Many of us are still in the first stages of becoming a hybrid team.
+In this stage you can expect to feel randomness, ad hoc decision-making and what feels like chaos.

-Be prepared to answer lots of questions about the the future of the business and job security/ the team's priorities and changes in focus.
+Be prepared to answer questions about the business' direction, the team's priorities and changes in focus.

 Expect that processes will often be ignored particularly e.g writing up conversations in Salesforce.

 All of this is unlikely to stop the STORMING phase though.